alexsmith892/IoT-Bench/README.md

   physical BME280 emulator.
 Temperature, humidity, and pressure are all scored per simulation variant (`expected_temperature_c`, `expected_humidity_rh`, `expected_pressure_pa`).
-- DS1307 validation focuses on the RTC date/time contract.
-The upstream wording mentions temperature data, but Wokwi's DS1307 model does not provide a trustworthy temperature observable for this harness.
+- DS1307 validation focuses on the read-and-print RTC contract: the prompt tells the model the clock is pre-seeded and must not be set, and each simulation variant seeds a different `initTime` (honored per-variant by Wokwi), so a hardcoded date/time string fails.
+Wokwi's DS1307 model provides no trustworthy temperature observable, so none is scored.
+- MPU6050 automation controls take physical units (`accelX/Y/Z` in g, `rotationX/Y/Z` in deg/s) and the part reports raw counts at power-on default ranges: 16384 LSB/g and 131 LSB/(deg/s), verified live (0.5 g ->
+  exactly 8192).
+Oracles bake in these defaults, and the prompts' library policy implies submissions must not reconfigure the sensor ranges.
 - Photoresistor and joystick tasks use native Wokwi parts with scenario-driven controls.
 Water-level, laser-block, sound, shock, tilt, and some motion/input tasks use controllable potentiometer or pushbutton surrogates when Wokwi lacks